egonw/bacting-paper/paper.md

-Bacting is hosted on GitHub and takes advantage of the integrations with Zenodo for automatic archiving of releases (see [https://github.com/egonw/bacting/releases](https://github.com/egonw/bacting/releases)) and with Travis-CI for continous integration (see [https://travis-ci.org/github/egonw/bacting](https://travis-ci.org/github/egonw/bacting)).
+Bacting is hosted on GitHub and takes advantage of the integrations with Zenodo for automatic archiving of releases (see [https://github.com/egonw/bacting/releases](https://github.com/egonw/bacting/releases)) and with Travis-CI for continuous integration (see [https://travis-ci.org/github/egonw/bacting](https://travis-ci.org/github/egonw/bacting)).
 Maven is used as a build system and automatically downloads the dependencies when compiling the source code.
 Travis-CI compiles the source code regularly with Java 8, 11, and 14.
 During the process the JUnit 5 unit tests are run and the compilation aborted when there are testing failures.

-Releases are made at irregular intervals, but coninciding with downstream uses.
-Releases are created with the `mvn release:prepare` and `mvn release:performe` process that tags the commit, updates the version numbers, and uploads the release to Maven Central.
+Releases are made at irregular intervals, but often triggered by downstream uses that needed additional Bioclipse functionality to be ported.
+Releases are created with the `mvn release:prepare` and `mvn release:perform` process that tags the commit, updates the version numbers, and uploads the release to Maven Central.
 Second, a changelog is written for the GitHub releases page, which triggers the archiving on Zenodo (see [https://doi.org/10.5281/zenodo.2638709](https://doi.org/10.5281/zenodo.2638709)).
 Finally, at that